Guide to Manchester

 The trams don’t come close to the venue, but if you want to visit somewhere slightly further afield the tram is a great option.

-You can purchase a paper ticket from a machine on the platform, or pay by contactless when getting on/off a tram.
+You can purchase a paper ticket from a machine on the platform, or pay by tapping a contactless card on one of the yellow circles at a tram stop.
+You’ll need to tap out again using the same card at the end of your journey to avoid being charged the maximum day ticket price.
 See the TfGM page on contactless payments for details of how contactless fees are calculated (and what happens if you forget to tap out at the end of your journey!).

 As with the bus, the Bee Network app is a good way to plan a journey on the trams, though Google Maps also works well.